 I recently had a conversation with the director of admissions at a private Catholic school that is thinking about working with Bright Minds Marketing.
-She said that even though the school had a record enrollment last year, that they still feel that their admissions process is fragile and within a few students of not meeting their goal.
+She said that even though the school had a record enrollment last year, that they still feel that their student recruitment process is fragile and within a few students of not meeting their goal.
 She told me that she felt like they were living “paycheck to paycheck” when it came to student recruiting and wanted some way to feel more confident about the number of potential students that they were attracting.

 Does this sound familiar?
 Are you constantly wondering where the next class of students is going to come from?
 You are not alone.
 Most of the people I talk to about recruiting for their school have a hefty fear about how successful they will be every year.
 Though a little fear is good, there are ways that you can take control of the situation and become more confident in your recruiting.
 Marketing takes time, but by following these four easy steps, you can begin to own your process.